EICMA 2019 has been and gone, and with all manufacturers releasing something new and exciting here is a rundown of what we know!

 Not forgetting the Bonneville T120 and T100, two new special editions will launch celebrating the iconic name of Bud Ekins.
 The motorcycle icon, stuntman, racer, who made the jump in the film The Great Escape, with his friend Steve McQueen.
 The hand painted bikes will be come a must have for Triumph collectors.

-Lastly and by no means least we get the third TFC (Triumph Factory Custom) instalment in the form of the Bobber.
+Lastly and by no means least we get the third TFC (Triumph Factory Custom) installment in the form of the Bobber.
 With a limited run of 750 worldwide, the TFC has an upgraded engine over the standard Bobber and Bobber Black gaining an extra 10hp, plus the ability to rev harder and faster.
-Gaining the TFC treatment showers the Bobber TFC in premium components like Arrow pipes, Carbon fibre body work, Brembo brakes and the one of a kind TFC paint scheme.
+Gaining the TFC treatment showers the Bobber TFC in premium components like Arrow pipes, Carbon fibre bodywork, Brembo brakes and the one of a kind TFC paint scheme.

 Still no Speed Triple mega update though…

-Much like other brands, Yamaha did most of their 2020 reveals early.
+Much like other brands, Yamaha did most of its 2020 reveals early.
 The new R1 was launched at WSBK and BSB events, all long before the EICMA show.
 The New Tracer 700 was unveiled by YouTube a few weeks ago, along with the new TMax.
-Yamaha backstage showed us the new MT125, MT03 and the Tricity 300.
+Yamaha backstage showed us the new MT125, MT03, and the Tricity 300.